 The flinger-licking Italian sauce recipes date back to the 19th century from Sicily.
 A town where the famous sauvignon blanc wine originated in abundance.
-The authentic Italian sauce recipes have seen many variations over time.
-From using the type of wines to the side servings, Italic dishes highly diverse, as it allows the individual to play with the flavors and prepare it the way their taste buds like it.
+Authentic Italian sauce recipes have seen many variations over time.
+From using the type of wines to the side servings, Italic dishes are highly diverse, as it allows the individual to play with the flavors and prepare it the way their taste buds like it.

 The Key to Achieving the Original Taste of Authentic Italian Sauce Recipes